cisco-open/keygrep/README.md

 options:
   -h, --help         show this help message and exit --include_mangled  Include unrecovered "mangled" keys in results.
-Without this option, keygrep will log and ignore potentially recoverable private keys that it
+Without this option, keygrep will log and ignore potentially recoverable public and private keys
-                     discovers.
+                     that it discovers.
 Sometimes these are redacted or malformed example keys (such as in docs), but they might be recoverable by hand.
                      Including this option may result in invalid key files.
   -p path            Add this to the list of paths to search for keys.
 May be used multiple times.
   -i state_file      Load the keychain object from this file and write to it on close.
   -s string          Strip this leading string from the reported key location paths (e.g., if you're searching /tmp/inventory, you might set this to either /tmp or